Streaming Analytics Platforms

-However, it is not always as simple as just passing the data through a query.
-It may be more a question of pattern recognition, whereby a series of correlated events together meet or fail to meet an expected pattern.
-For example, credit card fraud detection is a common use case for this technology and the same is true for the identification of "low and slow" attacks against corporate infrastructures.
+Note, however, that it is not always as simple as just passing the data through a query.
+It may be more a question of pattern recognition whereby a series of events are correlated and together meet or fail to meet an expected pattern.
+For example, credit card fraud detection is a common use for streaming analytics.

-For a long time complex event processing was looking for significant numbers of use cases outside capital markets.
+For a long time, complex event processing was looking for significant numbers of use cases outside capital markets.
 The advent of big data and the Internet of Things has provided just such opportunities.
 Thus the main trend in the market is actually the shift away from complex event processing and towards streaming analytics.
-It is also notable that there are a number of NoSQL initiatives around streaming: for example, Apache Spark.